 So, I did what any good Southern girl without a truck would do…I called my daddy!
 I think he was relieved to have a mental break from my mom’s illness (she is now fine by the way!!!) and somehow my husband and dad wielded the six-foot monstrosity into our garage that night.

 I was determined to save this 1980’s china cabinet ‘impending doom’ upon trash pickup the next morning.
 Of course, everyone thought I was crazy for wanting to save it, but it already had a place in my home…and heart.

 Let the China Cabinet Makeover Begin

 So the process started…

-I surveyed the damage, dusted it off and cleaned it up.
-I was even lucky enough to find an old mouse trap in the top (fortunately it was empty).
+I surveyed the damage, dusted it off, and cleaned it up.
+I was even lucky enough to find an old mousetrap on the top (fortunately it was empty).
 My dad rebuilt the broken doors at the bottom, I ripped off some of the molding to replace with new and I restored one of the shelves inside.

 It had a musty odor which I was able to get rid of with some tips here: How to Destank Old Furniture

 After some sanding, a layer of heavy-duty primer, a coat of paint, and a little caulk, it now sits in my dining room as a permanent fixture in our new home.